Cosmoglobe/zodipy/docs/usage.md

 ![Zodiacal emission timestream](img/timestream.png)

+!!! note
+    ZodiPy assumes a constant observer position over an input pointing sequence.
+For an observer on Earth, the true zodiacal emission signal will move along the ecliptic on the sky by roughly one degree each day.
+To account for this effect, the full pointing sequence of an experiment must be chunked into small subsequences with timescales corresponding to at maximum a day.

 ## HEALPix Maps

-Below we illustrate how ZodiPy can be used to create simulated binned HEALPix maps of the Zodiacal emission.
+Below we illustrate how ZodiPy can be used to create simulated binned HEALPix maps of the zodiacal emission.

 ### Instantaneous Ecliptic map

-In the following example we make an instantaneous map of of the Zodiacal emission at 857 GHz as seen by an observer on earth on 14 June, 2022 given the Planck 2018 interplanetary dust model.
+In the following example we make an instantaneous map of of the zodiacal emission at 857 GHz as seen by an observer on earth on 14 June, 2022 given the Planck 2018 interplanetary dust model.

 ```python